-Tipping is a fair thing when you are satisfied with the New Jersey Limo that you attain.
-It is a common customary practice of giving extra money when you feel happy with the specific service of a particular person.
-From the client point of view, it will also help you to build a good relationship with your chauffeur.
+Tipping is fair when you are satisfied with the New Jersey Limo that you attain.
+It is a common customary practice to give extra money when you feel happy with the specific service of a particular person.
+From the client’s point of view, it will also help you build a good relationship with your chauffeur.

-No matter which provider you are taking the service, the limo chauffeur’s focus is on his tips.
-The tipping can be a sensitive topic when it comes to limo driver job.
-It is imperative to understand how much you should tip and know on what basis you can tilt the limo chauffeur.
+No matter which service you are using, the limo chauffeur focuses on his tips.
+Tipping can be a sensitive topic for limo driver jobs, and it is imperative to understand how much you should tip and know on what basis you can tilt the limo chauffeur.

 A limo driver or a chauffeur drives the New Jersey limo vehicle for a living.
-Most of the time is spent to pick the customers up and drop them at the designated places.
-Not only that they are responsible for the appointment, but also the safety of the clients.
+Most of the time is spent picking the customers up and dropping them at the designated places; not only that, they are responsible for the appointment and the clients’ safety.

-The professional chauffeur will work with courtesy and always put their customer’s interest first.
-The average salary of a professional chauffeur is roughly $40,000 depending on the company’s rates, location, clients, and the tips they got.
-To be fair, it is as little as $11.51 per hour.
-It seems to be higher than other job’s minimum wage, but it comes with the more significant risks and responsibilities.
+The average salary of a professional chauffeur is roughly $40,000, depending on the company’s rates, location, clients, and the tips they get.
+It is as little as $11.51 per hour.
+It seems higher than other jobs’ minimum wage but comes with more significant risks and responsibilities.

 When you are about to tip the limo driver, make sure you have collected the necessary information long before the day of the service.
-Make sure to ask the limo provider whether the tip is included in the service bill or not.
-But in most cases, you will still want to give tips to your driver although the tipping is already included in the contract.
+Ask the limo provider whether the tip is included in the service bill or not.
+But in most cases, you will still want to advise your driver, although the tipping is already included in the contract.
 Offering a 10% tip can be a great idea.
 But you could also sense that the more delightful service deserves more tippings.
-For instance, you could add 15% or 20% tip for an excellent service.
+For instance, you could add 15% or 20% tips for excellent service.

 When you value the professional chauffeur with a decent amount of tips, it influences the future relationship with the company.
 Building a good relationship with the New Jersey Limo provider is a great idea to benefit you as the customers.
-With a good relationship, you will feel happier to work with them.
-Not to mention that you can be their exclusive clients so that they can go easier when it comes to the price negotiation.
+With a good relationship, you will feel happier working with them.
+Not to mention that you can be their exclusive clients so they can go easier with the price negotiation.
 Unlike the ride-sharing or public transportation, building a relationship with the chauffeur and the company will give you privileges more than you can imagine